 How to Use the Math-Based System for Teaching and Self Study

-Step One: Have You Seen the Video Trailer?
-[1 min.
+Step One: Watch the Trailer [1 min.
 56 sec.]

 My math-based writing system is not the only way to develop engineering writing skills, but it does provide a novel alternative.
 Keep in mind that this book pioneers the system's version 1.0 release.
 I welcome your suggestions for improvement.
 And I look forward to future updates, collaborations, and refinement into version 2.0.

 Step Three: If You're Now Sufficiently Curious – Get Your Own Copy of the Book [about 30 sec., just one or two clicks away]

 If you Google "Math-Based Writing System Brad Henderson," an abundance of online shops selling this book title will pop up.
 Or, just go to this website's sidebar for a direct link to buy.
 Note: if you are a student, and would like to acquire a legal ebook copy for free, please investigate whether your university's library has purchased a site license for my publisher's innovative Springer Link platform.